SumanthRH/personal-website/content/books/index.md

 * The Black Swan, by Nassim Nicholas Taleb
 * Atomic Habits, by James Clear
 * How to Lead, by David M. Rubenstein
+* Crime and Punishment, by Fyodor Dostoevsky
+* The Rational Optimist, by Matt Ridley
 * Napolean, by Emil Ludwig
 * The Almanack of Naval Ravikant
 * Range: Why Generalists Triumph In A Specialized World, by David Epstein